Audit Logging¶

 Introduction¶

-The Audit Logging page of the Management Console allows an administrator of a Harmony organization to retrieve logs of activity taking place in Management Console and Cloud Studio.
 To access the Audit Logging page, log in to the Jitterbit Harmony Portal, then use the Harmony Portal menu in the top left and navigate to Management Console > Audit Logging:

 As an alternative to viewing audit logs on the Management Console Audit Logging page, you can retrieve audit logs using a REST API.
 The Audit Log Service API is described later on this page.